KLDistance/py3_simple_tutorials/README.md

 1. detailed instance -- data regression and simple machine learning<br>
 2. detailed instance -- digital image processing<br>
 3. detailed instance -- network programming and web crawler<br>

-### Beware not to move the relative path of the exe and all the other folders!

 <br>
 Best regards!